Understanding the mechanisms of insect flight

 Flying insects can perform a wide range or aerial maneuvers better than any man-made flying device.
 Some insects can land upside down, change direction in a split of a second and engage prey in mid-air.
 To achieve such impressive capabilities, insects have evolved unique flight mechanisms, including a control system that exhibits the fastest reflexes in the animal kingdom.

-Our goal is to understand these flight mechanisms and develop biomimetic flying robots that use them.
-These challenges involve cutting-edge concepts in computer vision, machine learning, control theory, mechanical design, computational fluid dynamics, physiology and neuroscience.
+Our goal is to understand these flight mechanisms.
+This challenge involves cutting-edge concepts in computer vision, machine learning, control theory, mechanical design, computational fluid dynamics, physiology and neuroscience.

 Measuring pupil size and light response through closed eyelids